backstage/backstage/docs/backend-system/architecture/03-services.md

         logger: coreServices.logger,
         plugin: coreServices.pluginMetadata,
       },
+      // This root context method is only available for plugin scoped services.
+      // It's only called once per backend instance.
-      // Logger is available directly in the factory as it's a root scoped service and will be created once per backend instance. async factory({ logger, plugin }) {
+      // Logger is available at the root context level as it's also a root
+      // scoped service.
+      createRootContext({ logger }) {
+        return new ExampleImplFactory({ logger });
+      },
-        // plugin is available as it's a plugin scoped service and will be created once per plugin. return async ({ plugin }) => {
+      // Plugin is available as it's a plugin scoped service and will be
+      // created once per plugin.
+The logger can be had here too if needed.
+      // Both this anc the root context can also be async. factory({ logger, plugin }, rootContext) {
-          // This block will be executed once for every plugin that depends on this service logger.info('Initializing example service plugin instance');
+        // This block will be executed once for every plugin that depends on
-          return new ExampleImpl({ logger, plugin });
-        };
+        // this service
+        logger.info('Initializing example service plugin instance');
+        return rootContext.forPlugin(plugin.getId());
       },
     }),
 });